The Major and the Minor: Plot

 At the big school dance, Philip thanks Pamela: He reports for active duty in a week.
 She does not deny her role but refuses to marry him at such short notice.
 Cadet Clifford Osborne introduces Susan to his parents: His father is the client whose behavior prompted her to quit her job.
 It takes a while for Osborne senior to recall, but he eventually recognizes Susan and reveals her identity to Pamela.

 Susan arranges to meet Philip after the dance.
-She rushes back to Lucy's room to change.
+She rushes back to Lucy's room to change for an adult dress with high heels.
 Pamela tells Philip that Su-Su is sick, and Susan finds Pamela waiting instead.
 Pamela threatens to create a public scandal that will destroy Philip's career, unless Susan leaves immediately.
 Susan makes Lucy promise never to tell Philip about her.

 Susan returns home, but continues to daydream about Philip, staring for hours at the moths fluttering around the porch light, much to the frustration of her fiancé, Will Duffy (Richard Fiske), and the mystification of her mother (Lela E. Rogers).
 When Philip phones from the train station, Susan identifies herself as Su-Su's mother; Su-Su is at a school play.
 He is on his way to San Diego to report for active duty; he has a frog from Lucy.
-At the house, he is astonished by Mrs. Applegate's resemblance to her daughter.
+At the house, he is astonished by Mrs. Applegate's resemblance to her daughter (Susan in disguise).
 He delivers best wishes from everyone at the school and tells her that Pamela married someone else.
 Pamela was right about one thing: A man heading into war has no right to marry.
 He tells her about an officer on his train who is traveling with his girl.
 They will stop in Nevada to be married, she will see him off, and he will be gone.
 Mrs Applegate tells him that he underestimates women.

 At the station, the train draws near.
 Susan is standing at the far end of the platform.
 He approaches her, cautiously, starting to smile as the pieces fall into place.
 Her name?
 Susan Kathleen Applegate.
 She is going to marry a soldier—if he'll have her.
 She has a theory about the Fall of France...
 As she draws nearer, he looks at her with his bad eye.
 They kiss.
-“Su-Su!” he cries.
-“Come Philip!” she replies, and they run for the train.
+"Su-Su!" he cries.
+"Come Philip!" she replies, and they run for the train.